-With large amounts of event data and extensive event programmes, the accurate import and organisation of these into your app is of great importance.
+With large amounts of event data and extensive event programs, the accurate import and organization of these into your app is of great importance.
 Feedback from scientific and medical conferences tells us that this data process can prove to be challenging and is at times even a source of frustration.
-Therefore, we zoomed-in on this challenge and offer some solutions.
+Therefore, we zoomed in on this challenge and offer some solutions.

-Scientific and medical congresses are known for their large scientific programmes and data, such as abstracts, sessions, posters, and authors.
-On top of that, most of these programme items are interconnected and hold different roles.
+Scientific and medical congresses are known for their large scientific programs and data, such as abstracts, sessions, posters, and authors.
+On top of that, most of these program items are interconnected and hold different roles.
 For example, a person could be the speaker of a session, the (co-)author of multiple abstracts, and function as a chairperson for a different session at the same time.
-Just passing to connect the different items would undermine the usability of your app and could poorly reflect on the overall quality of your scientific programme.
+Just passing to connect the different items would undermine the usability of your app and could poorly reflect on the overall quality of your scientific program.

 Need help with your data analysis?
 See our summer offer below!

 2. Choose the right features

 Secondly, your app supplier should be your partner in this with their products, service, and expertise.
 Their products should offer the features that you need to accurately represent a broad, scientific event program, like the options to divide your program into different tracks and topical pathways or to make program items searchable on different levels.
 For example, could Laura search for ‘Heart failure’ in your app and immediately see all sessions, presentations, and documents that are connected to this topic?
 If so, it seems like your app supplier understands your needs well and will be able to advise you accordingly.